jjdproductions/SendFuuds/README.md

 - [x] User can log out.
 - [x] User must enter correct login/sign up credentials
 - [x] User can enter the expiration date and description of their food and post it to their personal list of foods.
+- [x] User can remove their own posts from their personal list
+- [x] User can post an image from either their photo gallery or camera.
 - [x] User can share their post publicly to the home feed.
-- [x] User can remove their own posts from the personal list.
-- [x] User can post an image from either their photo gallery or camera.
 - [x] User can search and add friends.
 - [x] User can only see their own posts and their friends' posts on the home feed.
 - [x] User can comment on other user's posts.